a mostly...

 1- Gentle Physical Exfoliation - Jojoba Beads

-(creates luminescent skin) (I'd still recommend doing this if you are acne prone and can't use shea butter).
+(I'd still recommend exfoliating if you are acne prone and can't use shea butter) (also: Exfoliation helps the skin to absorb the nutrients from the Shea Whip).

-2- Moisturisers from Healthy Fats - Shea Butter Whip.
+2- Moisturisers from Healthy Fats - Shea Butter (or make a Shea Butter Whip) for the Face.

-2- Moisturisers from Healthy Fats - Shea Butter Whip.
+2- Moisturisers from Healthy Fats - Shea Butter (or make a Shea Butter Whip) for the Face.

 (an alternative is cocoa butter, though it doesn't have Vitamin A)